5.6 ACS Point Spread Functions

 5.6.2 Model PSFs

 Table 5.8 and Table 5.9 give model PSFs for WFC and HRC in the central 5 × 5 pixel region in two filters.
 Numbers listed are the fraction of the total energy received in each pixel.
 The models have been generated using Tiny Tim, taking into account the HST optical aberrations and obscurations as well as the CCD pixel response function.
 Field-dependent geometrical distortions are included.
 The real PSF will also differ from the model because of the jitter in the HST pointing, HST focus variation (focus breathing), and other instrumental effects, some of which are briefly discussed below.
-The spatial PSF variations of the WFC and HRC detectors are fully described in ACS ISR 2004-15, ACS ISR 2006-01, and ACS ISR 2018-08.
+The spatial PSF variations of the WFC and HRC detectors are fully described in ACS ISR 2004-15, ACS ISR 2006-01, ACS ISR 2018-08, and ACS ISR 2023-06.

 Table 5.8: ACS Model PSFs in the central 5x5 pixel region (CCD).